 - Following manufacturer’s instructions, fuse the interfacing to the Wrong side of each exterior panel (the two rectangles and the flap).

 - We used a Bias tape maker to create the narrow folds needed (helps you keep from burning your fingers).
 You can also fold the strip in half and Press to set a crease, unfold, then Press in each Raw edge ¼”, and Press again.

 Create and bind the flap

-NOTE: As mentioned above, we used the built-in AcuFeed Flex™ system on our Janome MC8900 QCP SE with the narrow foot for the entire project.
+NOTE: As mentioned above, we like to use the built-in AcuFeed Flex™ system on our Janome machines when working with thick and/or tricky layers.
 If you don’t have a built-in feeding system, you may want to attach a Walking or Even Feed foot or similar.
 It will help keep all the layers involved in this project feeding more smoothly.

-NOTE: If you are new to working with bias binding, check out our tutorial: Bias Binding: Figuring Yardage, Cutting, Making, Attaching.
-In addition, if you are worried about keeping your stitch line straight with this narrow binding, you can use a zig zag stitch.
-A zig zag is more ‘forgiving’ than a straight stitch; in other words, your seam line can wobble a little without it being noticeable on the finished piece.
+NOTE: If you are new to working with Bias Binding, check out our full Bias Binding tutorial.
+In addition, if you are worried about keeping your stitch line straight with this narrow Binding, you can use a Zig zag stitch.
+A Zig zag is more forgiving than a Straight stitch; in other words, your Seam line can wobble a little without it being noticeable on the finished piece.

 - Find one of the 11″ x 14″ exterior panels.
 Center the flap along the top of the panel, right sides together and with raw edges aligned.
 Pin in place.

 - Using a ½” Seam allowance, stitch across the flap through all the layers.
 In other words, your Seam should start and stop at the outside bound edges of the flap.